John-Otago/PhD-Plus/README.md

 ## Introduction

 ### 0.1 Purpose
 This project is to help students prepare for their PhD/Graduate School.
-Supervisors may also find it useful.
+Supervisors (and potentially anyone who desires continued personal growth) may also find it useful.

-Ideally you should read through the list and the books before you start graduate school, although students at any stage of their graduate training (and perhaps early-career researchers) can benefit from this project.
+Ideally, you should read through the list and the books before you start graduate school, although people at any stage of their graduate training and academic career can benefit from this project.

 Many students (including me years ago) came to graduate school underprepared, and supervisors are often deprived of time and may not be able to offer more holistic training and personal development beyond research.

+Institutionally, there’s often very limited targeted training and skill development for students before their exposure to the stress in graduate school (and later in their academic career, if they can find a job).
+It’s like sending soldiers to the battlefield without training.

 This project aims to develop and offer a more systematic understanding of graduate studies and more holistic training of graduate students—hence reimagine what graduate education can do and can be.